 the first child element of the complex type is a required complex element, then an item is added to the Infoset (which may itself have a child via (1))

+As an example, consider the following:

+<xs:sequence dfdl:separator="|"> <!-- sequence S0 -->

+...prior schema components ...

+<xs:element name="E1" minOccurs="0"

+dfdl:lengthKind="delimited"

+dfdl:occursCountKind="implicit">

+<xs:complexType>

+<xs:sequence dfdl:separator=";"> <!-- sequence S1 -->

+<xs:element name="E2" type="xs:string" dfdl:lengthKind="delimited"/>

+... other optional content ...

+</xs:sequence>

+</xs:complexType>

+</xs:element>

+...

+</xs:sequence>

-As an example, consider a sequence S0 with a separator that contains among other content an optional non-nillable non-initiated element E1 of complex type.
+In the above we have a sequence S0 with a separator that contains among other content an optional non-nillable non-initiated element E1 of complex type.
 The content of the type is a sequence S1 with a different separator and the first child is a required non-initiated element E2 of type xs:string.
+The dfdl:lengthKind of both E1 and E2 is 'delimited'.

+Now consider a data stream '...||...' that is, where we have two adjacent S0 separators, and where we have successfully parsed the schema components prior to E1 within S0, which is what the "..." prior to the two separators represents.
+That prior parse is delimited by the first S0 "|" separator, and E1's representation begins immediately after that first S0 separator.

-The dfdl:lengthKind of both E1 and E2 is 'delimited'. successfullyThe representation of E1 has zero length, that is, the data contains adjacent S0 separators.
-On processing E1, the parser will establish a point of uncertainty and descend into E1's complex type process E2.
-It scans for in-scope delimiters and immediately encounters S0 separator.
+The representation of E1 has zero length because of these two adjacent S0 separators.
+On processing E1, the parser will establish a point of uncertainty with the data stream positioned after the first S0 separator.
+The parser will then descend into E1's complex type to process E2.
+It scans for in-scope delimiters and immediately encounters the second S0 separator.
 E2 has the empty representation, so E1 is added to the Infoset along with a value of empty string for E2.
+All other content of S1 is missing, so the parser returns from the descent into E1 with this temporary Infoset (illustrated as XML):

+<E1>

+<E0></E0>

+</E1>

-All other content of S1 is missing, so the parser returns from the descenttemporary Infosetis therefore known-to-exist. ecause the position in the data has not changed, E1 therefore has the empty representation.
-Because E1 is empty and optional it is not added to the Infoset, and the Infoset item for E1 E2 discarded.
+Upon this successful parse of E1, it is therefore known-to-exist.
+However, because the position in the data has not changed, E1 therefore has the empty representation.
+Because E1 is empty and optional (it has XSD minOccurs='0') it is not added to the Infoset, and the temporary Infoset item for E1 containing E2 is discarded.

 Element Defaults When Unparsing